Cisem-Cy/Prolog-Based-Parser/README.md

 # Prolog-Based-Parser

 This project was developed as a final project for the Computational Semantics course at the University of Konstanz.
-It features a robust system capable of parsing English sentences into formal logical representations and evaluating them against a model.
+It parses English sentences into formal logical representations and evaluating them against a model.
+This project was aimed to explore Turkish (an agglutinative, free-word-order language).
+However, due to the extreme complexity of suffixal morphology and vowel harmony for a baseline DCG, the focus was shifted to English to demonstrate the core logical-semantic mapping.

-Key Features
+Key Features;

-DCG Grammar: A Definite Clause Grammar (DCG) that handles quantifiers, relative clauses, and complex syntactic structures.
+- DCG Grammar: A Definite Clause Grammar (DCG) that handles quantifiers, relative clauses, and complex syntactic structures.

-First-Order Logic (FOL): Translates natural language into FOL representations (e.g., `forall`, `exists`, `unique`).
+- First-Order Logic (FOL): Translates natural language into FOL representations (e.g., `forall`, `exists`, `unique`).

-Model Checker: A functional model checker that evaluates the truth value of generated logical forms against a predefined world model.
+- Model Checker: A functional model checker that evaluates the truth value of generated logical forms against a predefined world model.

-Test Suite:  Includes a comprehensive test suite to ensure the accuracy of semantic interpretations.
+- Test Suite:  Includes a comprehensive test suite to ensure the accuracy of semantic interpretations.

 Concepts: Formal Semantics, Model Theory, Definite Clause Grammars.